 Ok, let’s get this thing out!

-In the box is, of course, the K57 RGB keyboard, the detachable palm rest, USB data/charging cable, warranty information and instructions.
+In the box is, of course, the K57 RGB keyboard, the detachable wrist rest, USB data/charging cable, warranty information and instructions.
 The USB wireless receiver is tucked away in the back of the keyboard.

 First impressions of this keyboard are that it is pretty big and solid.
 This looks like a mechanical keyboard. let’s hope it feels like one!
 The keyboard is completely matte black, a gloss black strip goes across the top with the Corsair logo sitting in the centre.
 Looking closer, we have media keys on the top right providing functions for music and video playback.

 These include mute, vol down, vol up, stop, play/pause, and finally skip forward/backward.
 These are all quite chunky buttons which are clearly labelled.
 I personally would like to have seen an analogue dial for the volume control.
 Next, to those we have the macro record button, keyboard lock button, and led brightness control which has off, and 3 brightness levels.